 Brian Carney is a NEO of CSOC and an employee of Canso.
 See "External Management Companies" below.
-Following completion of the Arrangement, Mr. Carney received directly from Canso approximately \$0, which represents the portion of his salary attributable to his duties as CEO and President of CSOC.
+During the 2020 financial year, Mr. Carney received directly from Canso approximately \$2,773, which represents the portion of his salary attributable to his duties as CEO and President of CSOC.
+During the 2019 financial year, Mr. Carney received directly from Canso approximately \$2,666, which represents the portion of his salary attributable to his duties as CEO and President of CSOC.
 Prior to the Arrangement, Mr. Carney managed CSOF's investment portfolio pursuant to the investment advisory agreement (the "Investment Advisory Agreement").
-In connection with his duties as portfolio manager of CSOF, Mr. Carney received from Canso approximately \$6,670 for the year ended December 31, 2017 and \$2,372 during the 2018 financial year (prior to the completion of the Arrangement).
+In connection with his duties as portfolio manager of CSOF, Mr. Carney received from Canso approximately \$2,372 during the 2018 financial year (prior to the completion of the Arrangement).

 Shirley Sumsion is a NEO of CSOC and an employee of Canso.
 See "External Management Companies" below.
-Following completion of the Arrangement, Ms. Sumsion received directly from Canso approximately \$0, which represents the portion of her salary attributable to her duties as CFO of CSOC.
+During the 2020 financial year, Ms. Sumsion received directly from Canso approximately \$1,663, which represents the portion of her salary attributable to her duties as CFO of CSOC.
+During the 2019 financial year, Ms. Sumsion received directly from Canso approximately \$1,599, which represents the portion of her salary attributable to her duties as CFO of CSOC.
 Prior to the Arrangement, Ms. Sumsion was Vice President, Finance at Canso.
-In connection with her duties as Vice President, Finance of Canso, Ms. Sumsion received from Canso approximately \$3,137 for the year ended December 31, 2017 and \$1,423 during the 2018 financial year (prior to the completion of the Arrangement).
+In connection with her duties as Vice President, Finance of Canso, Ms. Sumsion received from Canso approximately \$1,423 during the 2018 financial year (prior to the completion of the Arrangement).